Frequently Asked Questions

 What are housing accommodations like?

 Artists are housed in simple, modern cabins on Watershed’s campus and can choose from single or double occupancy rooms and shared or private bathrooms.
-Please note that private bedrooms and private bathrooms are limited.

 See the campus tour slideshow for exterior and interior images of the cabins.